 \section{Abstract}

-Keyword Spotting (KWS) from speech signal is widely applied for being fully hands free speech recognition.
-The KWS network is designed as a small footprint model to be constantly monitored.
-Recently, dynamic filter based models are applied in deep learning applications to enhance a system's robustness or accuracy.
-However, as a dynamic filter framework requires high computational cost, the usage is limited to the condition of the device.
-In this paper, we proposed a lightweight dynamic filter to improve the performance of KWS.
-Our proposed model divides dynamic filter as two branches to reduce the computational complexity.
-This lightweight dynamic filter is applied to the front-end of KWS to enhance the separability of the input data.
-The experiments show that our model is robustly working on unseen noise and small training data environment by using small computational resource.
+Keyword Spotting (KWS) from speech signals is widely applied to perform fully hands-free speech recognition.
+The KWS network is designed as a small-footprint model so it can continuously be active.
+Recent efforts have explored dynamic filter-based models in deep learning frameworks to enhance the system's robustness or accuracy.
+However, as a dynamic filter framework requires high computational costs, the implementation is limited to the computational condition of the device.
+In this paper, we propose a lightweight dynamic filter to improve the performance of KWS.
+Our proposed model divides the dynamic filter into two branches to reduce computational complexity: pixel level and instance level.
+The proposed lightweight dynamic filter is applied to the front end of KWS to enhance the separability of the input data.
+The experimental results show that our model is robustly working on unseen noise and small training data environments by using a small computational resource.